sbenjam1n/Mouse-Automator/README.md

 ฅ^•ﻌ•^ฅ  ฅ^•ﻌ•^ฅ  ฅ^•ﻌ•^ฅ

-A powerful and flexible utility for recording and playing back mouse movements, clicks, and keyboard actions to automate repetitive tasks.
+A powerful, flexible utility for playback and recording of mouse movements, clicks, and keyboard actions to quickly automate repetitive tasks.

 ## Features

-- Record and playback mouse movements with precise timing
+- Record and playback mouse movements
 - Capture and replay mouse clicks and keyboard inputs
 - Store multiple recorded sequences in separate buffers
 - Adjust playback speed